This post is to my younger self, a conversation I wished someone had with me before I ever got married. Are you ready

 This is the first step to getting real and dealing with your issues.
 You know what they are.
 Stop lying to yourself!

-I have had to do this myself, deal with my issues, and I’ve still got more to work on.
+I’ve had to do this myself, deal with my issues, and its an ongoing work.
 I am not better than you or know it all.
 I have people in my life who will confront me, even though I might not enjoy it.
 I have to listen to them because it’s for my good.
 And I also know they are right!

 My mouth has gotten me into a lot of trouble and also gotten me out of some.
 I’ve spent a lot of my time reading the book of Proverbs.
 The Bible doesn’t lie; if you want understanding – then get wisdom (Proverbs 4:7).
 Even fools are thought wise when they keep silent; with their mouths shut, they seem intelligent (Proverbs 17:28).
 Hello!

 Know your issues and work on them.
 You are not going to possess God’s best without knowing who you are and identifying the areas you need to focus on.

 Jacob had to be transformed to become the father of the 12 tribes of Israel.
 He had to wrestle and contend with God in his time of desperate need.
 You cannot keep settling for less when you know it’s your Father’s good pleasure to give you the best.

 This is your desperate hour, your desperate year.
 Are you ready for your full inheritance?
 I’m sounding the alarm for you to wake up and take your rightful place.
 It is your time to arise and shine, for your light has come.
 And the glory of the Lord has risen upon you.
 For behold, the darkness shall cover the earth and deep darkness the people.
 But the Lord will arise over you, and His glory will be seen upon you (Isaiah 60:1-2)